 The Bridge English Placement Test measures competencies in all English language and academic skills, including reading, writing, listening and speaking.

-Per University requirements, all incoming international undergraduate students must take the Bridge English Placement Test before beginning their first semester at the University to determine if English as a Second Language course work is needed during their first semester at the University.
+Per University requirements, incoming international undergraduate students may be required to take the Bridge English Placement Test before beginning their first semester at the University to determine if English as a Second Language course work is needed during their first semester at the University.
 Failure to complete the Bridge Placement Test requirement may result in a hold being placed on the student's account.

 Bridge Placement Test FAQ